 “I also recommend eating as a family.
 Research shows that children who eat five family meals together per week are at a healthier weight, have better eating habits and are less likely to engage in risky behaviours.”

 “Finally, get kids cooking!
 Kids are more likely to eat foods they’ve helped prepare.
 Plus, they’ll learn cooking skills that they’ll enjoy and use for the rest of their lives.”

 How can people maintain a balanced diet when they lead a busy life?

 “Plan your meals for the next few days and meal prep.
 This can mean preparing meals and pre-portioning them out or simply chopping up a few vegetables ahead of time.
 I often make my Apple Pie Overnight Oats ahead of time for breakfast.
 It helps to save time on a busy morning!
-For more meal prep tips, keep an eye out for my upcoming blog post, ‘Meal prep strategies for a busy, active lifestyle’.”
+For more meal prep tips, read my blog post, ‘4 meal prep strategies for a busy, active lifestyle’.”

 How can people save money while still eating well?

 - “Buy fruits and veggies that are in season.